Levels I - V Testing Date: March 16, 2024

 WHO CAN PARTICIPATE IN THE S.A.T.
 PROGRAM?

-Any school age student studying with a teacher who is a member of Michigan Music Teachers Association may participate in the program.
+Any school age student or adult studying with a teacher who is a member of Michigan Music Teachers Association may participate in the program.
+(Adults are not able to move on to Semi finals)

 WHEN AND WHERE DOES S.A.T.
 TAKE PLACE?